juju/docs/src/en/reference-constraints.md

 # Constraints

-Constraints constrain the possible instances that may be started by juju commands.
+Constraints constrain the possible instances that may be started by Juju commands.
 They are usually passed as a flag to commands that provision a new machine (such as bootstrap, deploy, and add-machine).
 See [using constraints](charms-constraints.html) for how to specify these in a